-The Kuwaiti passport currently ranks on the 53rd place according to the Guide visa index.
+The Kuwaiti passport currently ranks on the 53rd place according to the Guide Passport Ranking Index.
 It provides visa-free access to 96 countries.
 This grants it an overall medium mobility score.
 Kuwaiti passport holders have visa-free access and visas on arrival to countries such as Singapore, the United Kingdom, Serbia, Panama and Turkey.
 Kuwaiti passport holders do however require a visa to enter about 130 destinations in the world, which requires some extended travel preparations.
 Some destinations where a visa is required are the entire European Union, the United States and Australia.

 The Arab country of Kuwait consists of 6 governorates.
 The most important governorates are Farwaniya, Ahmadi and Hawalli.
 The country is situated in the Middle East on the north part of Eastern Arabia.
 It is one of the smallest countries in the world with a surface area of 17,818 square kilometers.
 The neighboring countries are Iraq and Saudi Arabia.
 The nation’s terrain is mostly flat desert land.
 Its climate is of the desert type with very hot long summers and short cool winters.
 There is a high level of humidity on the coast.